Hanuman idol is of sandstone

 Usukina Hanuman

 Sri Hanuman of this kshetra is known by the name ‘Usukina hanumappana’, as said earlier Usuku means sand in Kannada.
-There could be two reasons as to why the Lord of this kshetra is called ‘usukina Hanuman’.
+There could be two reasons why the Lord of this kshetra is called ‘usukina Hanuman’.
 Firstly the area around the lake is sandy and the Lord Himself was residing in sand for about six hundred and fifty years or so.
-Secondly the murtham is in itself made of sand stone.
-Touch of the Lord will make one feel the touch of sand.
+Secondly, the murtham is in itself made of sandstone.
+The touch of the Lord will make one feel the touch of sand.

 Sri Usukina Hanumappana of Raichur

-Murtham of Lord Sri Hanumappana of Raichur is about four feet tall made of stand stone.
+Murtham of Lord Sri Hanumappana of Raichur is about four feet tall and made of sandstone.
 Lord is in a walking posture and the carving is of ‘ardha shila’ type.

 Lord is seen walking eastward with His left lotus foot adoring nupuram and thandai in the front.
 His right lotus foot is seen slightly raised from the ground.
-Lord is seen here executioner of Akshaya kumaran.
-That son of Ravana is seen below Lords feet.
+Lord is seen here executioner of Akshaya Kumaran.
+That son of Ravana is seen below the Lord's feet.

-Lord’s left hand adorning bracelet is seen resting on the left hip and in His hand he is holding the stem of two sowgandika flowers.
-While one of the flower is in budding mode is seen downward and the other which is blossom is seen above His left shoulder.
+Lord’s left hand adorning bracelet is seen resting on the left hip and in His hand, he is holding the stem of two sowgandika flowers.
+While one of the flowers is in budding mode is seen downward and the other which is blossomed is seen above His left shoulder.
 He is wearing no ornaments on bare His bosom.
 A mala with beads is seen close around His neck.
 With His raised other hand He showers blessings on His devotees.
 The tail of the Lord rises above His head with a curved end which is adorned with a small beautiful bell.
-Lord is wearing ear-studs which are touching His shoulders.
+Lord is wearing ear studs that are touching His shoulders.
 His kesam is neatly tied.
 His eyes are glowing with compassion bequeathing ‘mangalam’ on the devotee.

 Experience

-Dharshan of Usukina Hanumappana is sure to vanquish our ego and bestow prosperity, health and longevity.
+Darshan of Usukina Hanumappana is sure to vanquish our ego and bestow prosperity, health, and longevity.

 Ed [September 2018]